-Out of storage?
-Can't take a photo?
-Use Optimize Storage to free up space on your iPhone
+Free up space on your iPhone with iCloud Photo Library

-Pictures and video take up a ton of storage space, and for good reason — all that data is what makes your photographs and snaps look phenomenal.
-But if you're hitting that pesky "out of storage" error while trying to take pictures on a 16GB iPhone, phenomenal photos become less of a delight — you'd settle for being able to take any photo, at that point.
+Pictures and videos take up a ton of storage space, and for good reason — all that data is what makes your photographs and snaps look phenomenal.
+But if you're hitting that pesky "out of storage" error while trying to take pictures on a 64GB iPhone, outstanding photos become less of a delight — you'd settle for being able to take any photo, at that point.

-Luckily, you don't have to compromise: Apple's iCloud Photo Library lets you store all your images and video online, freeing valuable storage space on your device.
+Luckily, you don't have to compromise: Apple's iCloud Photos lets you store all your images and video online, freeing valuable storage space on your device.
 And if you're still having trouble, we've got a few other tips to help get you back to image snapping glory.

-- How to enable iCloud Photo Library and free up storage space
+- How to enable iCloud Photos and free up storage space

 - How to free up more space on your iPhone to take photos

-How to enable iCloud Photo Library and free up storage space
+How to enable iCloud Photos and free up storage space

 By default, when you take a photo with your iPhone or iPad, it gets stored on that device.
 Snap a selfie?
 Shoot a video?
 All of it gets locally saved.
-But photos and videos take up valuable storage space — and it can be a pain to constantly remember to move old photos to your computer (or delete old images) so that you can take new ones.
+But photos and videos take up valuable storage space — and it can be a pain to continually remember to move old photos to your computer (or delete old images) so that you can take new ones.

-Instead, Apple offers iCloud Photo Library: If you've ever used Dropbox before, it's like that —When you turn on iCloud Photo Library and are on Wi-Fi, Apple will automatically and securely upload all images and video from your iPhone or iPad to your iCloud account, where it can then be redownloaded and synced to your Mac, iPad, iPhone, or the web via iCloud.com; any piece of tech that has iCloud Photo Library enabled will receive any photo or video present on your other synced devices.
+Instead, Apple offers iCloud Photos: If you've ever used Dropbox before, it's like that — When you turn on iCloud Photos and are on Wi-Fi, Apple will automatically and securely upload all images and video from your iPhone or iPad to your iCloud account, where it can then be redownloaded and synced to your Mac, iPad, iPhone, or the web via iCloud.com; any piece of tech that has iCloud Photos enabled will receive any photo or video present on your other synced devices.

-This is a pretty nice sync and backup system to ensure that all your images are on all your devices, but it doesn't solve the problem about having too many images on your iPhone or iPad: When you delete an image locally, it will try and delete it everywhere if iCloud Photo Library is enabled.
+This is a nice sync and backup system to ensure that all your images are on all your devices, but it doesn't solve the problem of having too many images on your iPhone or iPad.
+When you delete an image locally, it will try and delete it everywhere if iCloud Photos is enabled.
 Not exactly what the average user wants.

-Instead, Apple offers an option called Optimize Storage: When checked, your iPhone or iPad will locally store only the latest images and video you've shot or viewed; the others live up in iCloud, ready to be downloaded when you need them — and not taking up storage space when you don't.
+Instead, Apple offers an option called Optimize iPhone Storage: When checked, your iPhone or iPad will locally store only the latest images and video you've shot or viewed; the others live up in iCloud, ready to be downloaded when you need them — and not taking up storage space when you don't.

-When you try to view or edit an image you haven't downloaded yet, you'll see a low-resolution thumbnail along with a white circle in the bottom right corner; as long as you have an internet connection, that image will then download locally to your device, where it can be shared or edited at full resolution.
-Once you download a certain number of images and video, your device will intelligently sync the oldest ones you've viewed back up to iCloud and then delete them from local storage, thus preventing you from having to do manual image and video pruning.
+You can view any of the images you have stored on iCloud at any time.
+If you'd like to download them onto your device for any reason, simply click the Share button in the lower-left corner, then scroll down to click Save Image.
+Once you download a certain number of images and videos, your device will intelligently sync the oldest ones you've viewed back up to iCloud and then delete them from local storage, thus preventing you from having to do manual image and video pruning.

 If you think this sounds like a good deal for your iPhone, you're right: It keeps your local storage happy and saves you from having to delete adorable baby pictures of your cousin.

-Here's how you go about setting up iCloud Photo Library and Optimize Storage.
+Here's how you go about setting up iCloud Photos and Optimize iPhone Storage.

 - Make sure you're on Wi-Fi.

-- Enable iCloud Photo Library.
+- Enable iCloud Photos.

 - Launch the Settings app.

-- Select Optimize Storage.
+- Select Optimize iPhone Storage.

-Once you do so, iCloud will automatically remove full-resolution versions of older images from your device, storing only the most recent images locally.
+Once you do so, iCloud will automatically remove older images from your device, storing only the most recent images locally.

-The rest of those images and video will continue to be stored safely in iCloud at full resolution and in their native format — JPG, PNG, MOV, or RAW — and continue to be downloaded to all other devices where you've selected the "Download and Keep Originals" option.
+The rest of those images and videos will continue to be stored safely in iCloud at full resolution and in their native format — JPG, PNG, MOV, or RAW — and continue to be downloaded to all other devices where you've selected the "Download and Keep Originals" option.
 (I highly encourage enabling this full storage option on a device like a desktop Mac, so you always have a full offline backup of your photos.)

 It may take a while for these changes to take place, especially if you're on a slower Wi-Fi network, so don't despair if your storage space doesn't initially free up.